 Want Spotify South Africa?
 It hasn’t launched in SA yet but here’s a detailed solution on how to get Spotify in South Africa.

 Spotify is a great free online music streaming service that has become extremely popular over the last few years.
 Spotify South Africa hasn’t launched yet and the problem is that Spotify is only available in certain countries.
 If you live in the US or UK then you get access.
 If you live in other countries, like South Africa, then Spotify block access to their service.
 There is a way around this though and we’ll take you through the steps below.
 Our solution will also allow you to listen to the free version of Spotify without all those annoying ads.
 Want to know how to get Spotify in South Africa?
-Here we go.
+Check out the solution from Smart DNS.
+Smart DNS are even running an iPad giveaway at the moment and signing up for their trial puts you in the running!

 Why Isn’t Spotify Available In South Africa?